shubham-execideas/youuBlog/src/slider/public-sector.md

   patient.
 Keep your existing systems, or your EHR (or, use ours – it’s really good)!
 Then, wrap it with the important revenue driving and outcome producing workflows.
 That’ll save you time and money.
 Ask us how
-postDescription: Monitoring of public populations is an important public benefit and critical to the development of policy initiatives.
-The YOUUniverse is designed to be a hyper-personalized, interconnected public community serving
+postDescription: " How digital engagement drives healthy communities"
 date: 2023-02-15T19:04:44+05:30
 videoURL: https://drdevattach.blob.core.windows.net/public/YouuniverseHealthCloud.mp4
 sliderWhitePaper: /assets/dummy-3-.pdf
 label: PUBLIC SECTOR
 title: PUBLIC SECTOR
 ---
+Monitoring of public populations is an important public benefit and critical to the development of policy initiatives.
+The YOUUniverse is designed to be a hyper-personalized, interconnected public community serving

 * health providers,
 * corrections,
 * courts,